Commercial Steel Formwork Company For Hire In Melbourne

 In the case of modular walling systems, as the name suggests the systems consist of a series of modular panels of varying sizes which can be joined together quickly and easily to fit the desired shape to be cast.
 These panels typically come in heights of 3.0m, 1.5m or 1.0m and varying from 200mm up to 1000mm in width but can be joined to achieve wall heights of up to 9.0m.
 They can be assembled and positioned either horizontally or vertically to best suit the final shape required.
 They are extremely versatile and can be joined together or dismantled with clamps with the aid of a simple hammer.
 To put this into perspective a typical wall where say 6 men would be required for a total of 5 days to assemble a conventional formwork wall, this can be achieved in less than one day with three men using a modular walling panel systems.

 In the case of modular slab systems there are a few different types of systems available but irrespective of which system is used, they are generally much faster and easier to use compared to conventional formwork systems.
-For example using an aluminum slab panel system 3 men can erect approximately 500m2 in one day whereas the same area formed using conventional systems with timber bearers, joist and formply could 6 men up to 4-5 days to complete.
+For example using an aluminium slab panel system 3 men can erect approximately 500m2 in one day whereas the same area formed using conventional systems with timber bearers, joist and formply could 6 men up to 4-5 days to complete.

-These modular slab systems have a built in drop head mechanism which allows the aluminum beams and panels to be removed earlier than the shoring props.
+These modular slab systems have a built in drop head mechanism which allows the aluminium beams and panels to be removed earlier than the shoring props.
 This allows reuse on the beams and panels which can be used to form subsequent floors.
 Apart from significantly saving in the cost of equipment required to service a project, it has a significant labour savings benefit by eliminating the need to remove formwork shoring and re-shore or back prop.

 In Australia there is a real shortage of skilled labour and skilled sub-contractors.
-Modular systems whether it be for walls or slabs reduces the requirement to have such skills on projects as the systems are easy to assemble and the manufacturer or supplier will generally provide you with construction drawings as to how it is to be assembled.
+Modular steel formwork systems whether it be for walls or slabs reduces the requirement to have such skills on projects as the systems are easy to assemble and the manufacturer or supplier will generally provide you with construction drawings as to how it is to be assembled.